farbod2015/javascript/How Git Works.md

 ### Merging Without Merging

-* now if we want to meger the master branch with lisa so that lisa would be up do date as well, we need to do a `git checkout lisa` and then `git merge master`.
+* now if we want to merge the master branch with lisa so that lisa would be up do date as well, we need to do a `git checkout lisa` and then `git merge master`.

 * Since we have resolved the conflict when we were merging it the other way (merging lisa into the master branch), git will not ask us to resolve the conflict and also it is not going to create a new commit that is a child of lisa and the master branch because master branch itself is the result of the merge.
 So it will only point lisa to the master branch as the result of the merge: